-In the maritime industry, there are many potential accidents that can lead to back injuries and spinal cord injuries that can cause paraplegia.
-If you are now paralyzed because of a maritime workplace accident, contact a maritime lawyer to find out what compensation you may be entitled to in order to get your life back on track.
+Paraplegia is paralysis—loss of sensation and muscle control—in the lower half of the body.
+In the maritime industry, many potential accidents can lead to back injuries and spinal cord injuries that can cause paraplegia.
+If you are paralyzed because of a maritime workplace accident, contact a maritime lawyer to determine what compensation you may be entitled to get your life back on track.

-What is Paraplegia?
+What Is Paraplegia?

-Paraplegia is a type of paralysis, categorized by which parts of the body are affected.
-In paraplegia, the damage to the spinal cord that caused the paralysis is lower, which results in lack of sensation and movement in the feet, legs, and sometimes the abdomen.
+Paralysis is categorized by which parts of the body are affected.
+In paraplegia, the damage to the spinal cord that caused the paralysis is lower, which results in a lack of sensation and movement in the feet, legs, and sometimes the abdomen.

-- If the nerves were bruised or stretched, the paralysis may be incomplete, with some sensation or ability to control the muscles.
-Paraplegia may be temporary, but in many cases it is permanent.
+- If the nerves were bruised or stretched, the paralysis might be incomplete, with some sensation or ability to control the muscles.
+Paraplegia may be temporary, but in many cases, it is permanent.

 The Cause of Paraplegia

 Where on the spinal cord the damage occurs determines the type of paralysis and the part of the body affected.
-In paraplegia, the damage may occur between the T9 and T12 vertebrae.
+In paraplegia, damage may occur between the T9 and T12 vertebrae.

 Treatment for Paraplegia

 Once stable, imaging tests may be done to determine if surgery is needed to correct any damage to the spine.
 The spinal cord damage, unfortunately, cannot be repaired.

-Much of the treatment for paraplegia takes place long after the accident, in the form of long-term rehabilitation.
-Physical therapy may help some patients regain some muscle control, but not all can improve.
+Much of the treatment for paraplegia takes place long after the accident in the form of long-term rehabilitation.
+Physical therapy may help some patients regain muscle control, but not all can improve.

 Paraplegia in the Maritime Industry

 There are many ways in which a worker in the maritime industry may suffer an accident and injury that leads to paralysis in the lower part of the body:

-He had a broken back, crushed spinal cord, and paraplegia.
-This is not the only example of a boat colliding with a whale, and it can happen with guided boats, tourist boats, commercial fishing boats, and others, causing crew or passengers to be hurt.
+He had a broken back, a crushed spinal cord, and paraplegia.
+This is not the only example of a boat colliding with a whale, it can happen with guided boats, tourist boats, commercial fishing boats, and others, causing crew or passengers to be hurt.

-What to Do after an Accident
+What to Do After a Spinal Cord Accident

 If you work in the maritime industry, you may be susceptible to accidents that cause spinal cord damage and paraplegia.
-This is a devastating type of injury that not only prevents you from going back to your job, but may make it impossible for you to work at all.
+This is a devastating type of injury that prevents you from returning to your job and may make it impossible for you to work at all.